Diversity, Equity and Inclusion

 Our Recent Progress

-• We have increased the diversity of our creative programme, with 75% of 21st-century works programmed in the 2022/23 season by composers from under-represented groups; new artistic partnerships at LSO St Luke’s; more diverse repertoire at our Free Friday Lunchtime Concerts, and a relaxed performance once a term.
+- We have increased the diversity of our creative programme, with at least 50% of 21st-century works programmed in recent seasons by composers from under-represented groups; new artistic partnerships at LSO St Luke’s and in our orchestral season; more diverse repertoire at our Free Friday Lunchtime Concerts, and a relaxed performance once a term.

 If you have any questions about our Diversity, Equity and Inclusion Policy, please contact Chris Millard, Head of Press & External Affairs and Chair of the LSO’s DEI Action Group.